 1. Cross-Check the Distributor List

 Fluke maintains a "where to buy" or authorised-partner listing for each region.
-Before committing to a purchase (especially a first-time purchase from an unfamiliar supplier), search for the distributor's name against Fluke's own published list, not just the distributor's own claims on their website.
+Before committing to a purchase, especially from an unfamiliar supplier, search for the distributor's name against Fluke's own published list, not just the distributor's own claims.
 A distributor confident in their status will not hesitate to point you to this listing themselves.

 2. Ask for the Serial Number Before Payment

 Every genuine Fluke instrument carries a unique serial number, typically on the rear housing or battery compartment label.
-A legitimate distributor will provide this on request before you commit to purchase.
-It's a standard pre-sale question in this industry, not an unusual demand.
-If a seller is evasive about providing a serial number pre-purchase, that alone is a reasonable basis to walk away.
+A legitimate distributor will provide this on request before you commit to purchase — it's a standard pre-sale question, not an unusual demand.
+Evasiveness about providing a serial number pre-purchase is a reasonable basis to walk away.

 3. Confirm Warranty Registration Independently